mcsee/Software-Design-Articles/Articles/TDD Conference 2021/How To Get Started With Test-Driving Your Code/readme.md

 ## Bio

 Jov is a software craftsman and TDD practitioner, working on Android for around 10 years now.
 He has a big passion for clean code, TDD, software craftsmanship, and knowledge sharing.
 He co-organized the DevTernity conference.

-> TL;DR: A Quickguide to start with TDD

 ## Talk